CronoSukaNgoding/hello-world/README.md

 Hi Humans!

-Crono here, i like Node.js and Coffescript (that's what i'm made of!). i've had nugget on the moon and find them far superior to Earth nugget.
+Crono here, i like I like data science, for me it is a fun thing drinking coffee while working on data is very fun